flutter/website/src/docs/perf/app-size.md

 Create an [Xcode App Size Report][].

-First by configuring the app version and build as described in the [iOS create build archive instructions][].
+First, by configuring the app version and build as described in the [iOS create build archive instructions][].

 Then: